Rental Commission Calculator

-Unlike our real estate commission calculator, this tool determines the commission for renting rather than for selling a property.
+Unlike our real estate commission calculator, this tool determines the commission for renting rather than selling a property.

 If, on the other hand, you are a tenant, you might find this commercial lease calculator quite useful.

 How much do realtors charge to find a rental?

-The answer to this question will vary depending on what kind of real estate agency you hire, and on the type of property that you want to rent out.
-Nevertheless, the general rule is that the commission can be anywhere from 25% to even 150% of monthly rent's worth.
+The answer to this question will vary depending on what kind of real estate agency you hire and the type of property you want to rent.
+Nevertheless, the general rule is that the commission can range from 25% to 150% of one month's rent.

-For example, you, as a realtor, can decide that you want to charge one month's rent for finding a proper tenant.
+For example, as a realtor, you can decide that you want to charge one month's rent for finding a proper tenant.
 If the monthly rent is $600, you will receive exactly this amount.
 This fee is usually split 50-50 between the landlord and the tenant.
-All depends on the contract, though - if you're a landlord, give it a bit of thought!
+It all depends on the contract – if you're a landlord, give it some thought!

-Now that you know how much do realtors charge to find a rental, you can use this rental commission calculator to find out what fee you can expect.
-Our tool automatically computes three most popular commissions, but if you would like to charge differently, you can input a custom percentage of the yearly rent, too.
+Now that you know how much realtors charge to find a rental, you can use this rental commission calculator to determine what fee you can expect.
+Our tool automatically computes the three most widespread commissions, but if you would like to charge differently, you can also input a custom percentage of the yearly rent.